 - You can easily share and embed your forms or surveys.

-- Jotform’s styling and designing process is much more flexible than other alternatives mentioned, giving you ultimate freedom.
+- Jotform’s styling and design process is much more flexible than the other alternatives mentioned, giving you ultimate freedom.

 The best thing I liked about Jotform besides the features is that there are multiple plans suitable for almost anyone trying to invest in a dedicated form builder tool.